Steel ball chain, bed sheets, magnets, wire rope

 The assemblages were made from hundreds of store-bought, steel fork pins — conventionally used by knitters to join seams or to hold a garment in shape during the blocking process.
 Experiments with the pins revealed that the ergonomic bend at the top allows for two to be connected, held together through tension.
 By passing pin through pin, many different shaped forms can be assembled and re-assembled.

-The photograms, a 1:1 scale image created through direct contact between the assemblages and the photo emulsion-painted paper, not only capture shadowy glimpses of the pins before their dismantlement, but also become ‘things’ in their own right — present, paper things — collapsing object and image.
+The photograms, a 1:1 scale image created through direct contact between the assemblages and the photo emulsion-painted paper, not only capture shadowy glimpses of the pins before their dismantlement, but also become ‘things’ in their own right — present, paper things — existing somewhere between object and image.

 Cover (timber, thread and beads)